desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 The same condition SHOULD NOT be reported unnecessarily frequently to the same recipient (e.g., no more than twice in a row).
 For example, when CDS and CDNSKEY records are inconsistent and prevent DS initialization, the registrant may be notified twice.
 Additional notifications may be sent with some back-off mechanism (in increasing intervals).

-The history of DS updates SHOULD be kept and, together with the currently active configuration, be made accessible to the registrant (or their designated party) through the customer portal available for domain management.
+The current DS configuration SHOULD be made accessible to the registrant (or their designated party) through the customer portal available for domain management.
+Ideally, the history of DS updates would also be available.
+However, due to the associated state requirements and the lack of direct operational impact, implementation of this is OPTIONAL.

 # Registration Locks {#locks}